 You can enjoy the open road.
 But driving high or riding with a high driver isn’t just risky, it’s potentially deadly.
 And for teen drivers, testing positive for any amount of marijuana means getting a DUI, which could mean losing your license and paying thousands of dollars in fines and legal fees.

 You can be there for your friends and family.
-And since the majority of Washington teens (83 percent) don’t use marijuana, chances are your friends don’t.
+And since the majority of Washington teens (82 percent) don’t use marijuana, chances are your friends don’t either.
 Getting caught with marijuana could mean losing the trust and respect of your parents, as well as friends, teachers, and coaches.
 Even if you don’t get caught, marijuana can hurt your relationships by making you withdraw from the people you care about most.

 You can go further.
 Whether it’s getting a job or going to school, marijuana can knock you off course.
 Besides making it harder to learn, getting caught with marijuana can get you into trouble at school–including suspension or expulsion–messing with your ability to graduate or get the grades you need for your next step.